mikearonapi/autorev/OWNER_GUIDE.md

 ## 1. What Is This Website?

-SuperNatural Motorsports is a **sports car advisory platform** that helps car enthusiasts find the right vehicle based on their personal priorities.
+AutoRev is a **sports car advisory platform** that helps car enthusiasts find the right vehicle based on their personal priorities.
 Think of it as a matchmaking service between people and sports cars.

 ### The Core Philosophy